cosmic-utils/stellarshot/README.md

 DO NOT TRUST this will important data at this time until it's first release.
 Always have multiple backups and follow the [3-2-1 rule](https://www.seagate.com/blog/what-is-a-3-2-1-backup-strategy/).

-## This is not an official COSMIC application from System76
+## This is not an official COSMIC™ application from System76

 ## Current features